squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Install and Configure Applications/Operating System Requirements for Applications.md

+---
+title: Operating System (OS) Requirements for Applications
+layout: page
+parent: Install and Configure Applications
+grand_parent: CompTIA A+ 220-1102 (Core 2)
+has_children: false
+permalink: /education/comptia/a-plus/core-two/applications/os-requirements/
+---

 # Operating System (OS) Requirements for Applications

 ## Summary

-Some Applications have different distributables based on a Linux Distribution, a Windows Version, or a MacOS Version.
-The application installation and runtime will depend on the Operating System you are utalizing.
+Some Applications have different distributable based on a Linux Distribution, a Windows Version, or a MacOS Version.
+The application installation and runtime will depend on the Operating System you are utilizing.

 ### Linux